andreimoldovan23/BeerEurekaServer/README.md

 # BeerEurekaServer

-Eureka server for the beer works project
+Eureka server for the beer works project \
+For more information check out the README from the BeerService repository